WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 gaps between data input events, Wallaroo could run into data replication problems related to timeouts.
-When writing data to an FTP server or Amazon's S3 service or to an SQL server, when does the server disconnect or stop processing due to an idle timeout?
+When writing data to an FTP server or Amazon's S3 service or to an SQL server, when does the server disconnect due to an idle/timeout event?

 ### Append-only files by single producer, single consumer